iLCSoft/MarlinReco/Tracking/TrackLength/README.md

 ## Description

 TrackLength is the Marlin processor that calculates track length and square root of the harmonic mean of the squared momentum of charged particles.
+Previously has been a part of TOFEstimators processor.

 The detailed description of the source code is available in the [doxygen documentation](https://www.desy.de/~dudarboh/track_length_doc/html/index.html). <br>